sirlucidae/sirlucidae/README.md

 - 👋 Hi, I’m @sirlucidae
 - 👀 I’m interested in ...
-Arch Linux
+Linux
 - 🌱 I’m currently learning ...
-Git/Shell/Python
+Stuff
 - 💞️ I’m looking to collaborate on ...
-EndeavourOS
+Things
-- 📫 How to reach me ... https://forum.endeavouros.com/u/lucidae
+- 📫 How to reach me ...
+Friendface

+- This README has Super Cow Powers.

 <!---
 sirlucidae/sirlucidae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.